On terms in a dynamical divisibility sequence having a fixed G.C.D with their indices: Introduction

-Next, we look to prove that the asymptotic density of these sets exist and also give a precise estimate for the asymptotic density.
-Our following theorem deals with these problems and provides the expression for density in terms of $\l(n)$ function defined in Definition \ref{df9}. \begin{theorem} Let $F(x)$ be a $\textsl{nice}$ polynomial and $G(x)=x.$ Then for a positive integer $k,$ \begin{enumerate}[(1)] \item The asymptotic density of $\mathscr{B}_{F,G,k}$ exists and is equal to \item The asymptotic density of $\mathscr{A}_{F,G,k}$ exists and is equal to \end{enumerate} where $\mu$ is the Mobius function. \end{theorem} Our last theorem shows that the asymptotic density of the set $\mathscr{A}_{F,G,1}$ exists and is positive for all class of polynomials $F(x)$ and $G(x)=ax+b.$ Jones \cite{rj} found that the analytic density of the set of primes dividing at least one element of dynamical sequence is zero for specific families of polynomials.
-This allows for a strengthening of this theorem, as pointed out at the end of the paper(See Remark \ref{rm2}).
+Our second result provides an expression for the asymptotic densities of these sets in terms of $\r(n)$. \begin{theorem} Let $F$ be a $\t$ polynomial of degree at least 2 and $\mu$ be the M\"{o}bius function.
+Then for any fixed positive integer $k,$ \begin{enumerate}[(1)] \item The asymptotic density of $\mathscr{B}_{F,\,k}$ is equal to \item The asymptotic density of $\mathscr{A}_{F,\,k}$ is equal to \end{enumerate} \end{theorem} Our last theorem shows that the asymptotic density of the set $\mathscr{A}_{F,\,ax+b\,,1}$ exists and is positive for any $F(x)\in\mathbb{Z}[x]$.
+The author of \cite{rj} found that the analytic density of the set of primes that divide at least one element of $(a_n)$ is zero for specific families of polynomials.
+This allows for a strengthening of this theorem for specific $F$, as pointed out at the end of the article (see Remark \ref{rm2}).